manju-anandakrishnan/ksfinder/README.md

 pip install ampligraph <br>
 pip install ordered_set <br>

-Hardware Requirements -  Nvidia GPU with atleast 16 GB memory and support for CUDA 10.0 or higher.
+Hardware Requirements -  Nvidia GPU with at least 16 GB memory and support for CUDA 10.0 or higher.

 # Initialize & download the data from Zenodo
 bash init.sh <br>